HomeESA by StateESA Letter New Jersey

 What Your New Jersey ESA Letter Includes

 Our New Jersey-licensed mental health professionals serve renters across the state — from the capital, Trenton, to its largest city, Newark, plus Newark, Jersey City, Trenton and Atlantic City and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in New Jersey?